Fire Damaged House for Sale in Maryland: What Sellers Need to Know

 Please try again later.

-Cash buyers purchase fire-damaged properties in current condition across Maryland.
+Cash buyers purchase fire damaged properties in current condition across Maryland.
 No repairs, no cleaning, no staging.
-As-is sales in Maryland typically close in 30–60 days.
-The sale price ranges from 25–45% below pre-fire market value.
+As is sales in Maryland typically close in 30 to 60 days.
+The sale price ranges from 25 to 45% below pre fire market value.
 For a Maryland home valued at $415,000 before the fire, that means a likely sale price between $228,250 and $311,250.

-Full restoration in Maryland typically costs $103,750–$228,250 and takes 10–18 months.
-If the rebuild goes smoothly, you may recover 85–100% of pre-fire value.
+Full restoration in Maryland typically costs $103,750 to $228,250 and takes 10 to 18 months.
+If the rebuild goes smoothly, you may recover 85 to 100% of pre fire value.
 But contractor delays, permit issues, and cost overruns are common.
-A Baltimore homeowner had a rowhouse fire that triggered L&I violations.
+A Baltimore homeowner had a rowhouse fire that triggered L and I violations.
 The city gave him 90 days to repair or face demolition.
 We connected him with a cash buyer who closed in 18 days and assumed the code compliance obligations.

-If you have active coverage, your insurer owes you the cost to restore the property to pre-loss condition.
+If you have active coverage, your insurer owes you the cost to restore the property to pre loss condition.
 You can collect the settlement, then decide whether to rebuild or sell.
-Read our guide to fire insurance claims in Maryland before making this decision.
+Review our guide to fire insurance claims in Maryland before making this decision.

-The 25–45% discount reflects Maryland’s statewide market conditions.
-Damage severity drives the range: smoke-only properties sell for 15–20% below pre-fire value, while structures with roof collapse and fire-suppression water damage sell for 40–55% below.
+The 25 to 45% discount reflects Maryland's statewide market conditions.
+Damage severity drives the range: smoke only properties sell for 15 to 20% below pre fire value, while structures with roof collapse and fire suppression water damage sell for 40 to 55% below.
 Lot value, neighborhood demand, and local investor competition determine where a specific property falls within that range.

 |---|---|---|